Falmouth Lifeboat Station: Service awards

+The inshore lifeboat aided two girls who were stuck on a cliff.
+Crew members Mark Pollard and Marc Thomas climbed the cliff to help them until a coastguard cliff rescue team could take them up to safety.
+The two RNLI men were presented with 'Framed letters of thanks' signed by the chairman.
+Mark Pollard, as coxswain of the all-weather lifeboat, was awarded a bronze medal for saving the MV Galina with its crew of 8 in a storm on 2 November 2005.
+His outstanding seamanship was recognised on this occasion by winning the Lady Swathling Trophy of the Shipwrecked Fishermen and Mariners Royal Benevolent Society.

 Description

 The lifeboat station is situated in Tinners Walk close to Falmouth Docks.
 The building is shared with H.M.
 Coastguard and separate areas provide covered storage for the coastguard equipment and the RNLI inshore lifeboat.
 The building also houses an RNLI fund-raising shop.
 A slipway in front of the building is used for launching the ILB, while the all-weather boat is moored at a pontoon alongside.